shridharssg/ITC/part3 Agile.md

 ---

+**Agile Process in Short**

+**Requirement Gathering** – Collect high-level requirements from stakeholders.

+**Product Backlog Creation** – List and prioritize all features and tasks.

+**Sprint Planning** – Select backlog items for the sprint and estimate effort.

+**Task Breakdown** – Split stories into smaller, actionable tasks.

+**Development** – Implement features iteratively with continuous integration.

+**Daily Stand-ups** – Short meetings to track progress and remove blockers.

+**Testing** – Validate functionality through unit, integration, and acceptance tests.

+**Sprint Review** – Demonstrate completed work to stakeholders for feedback.

+**Sprint Retrospective** – Analyze what went well and what can improve.

+**Release/Deployment** – Deliver working software incrementally to production.

+✅ **Think of it as Plan → Build → Test → Review → Improve → Release.**

+✅ **Jira Issue Types**

+**Epic**

+A large feature or initiative that spans multiple sprints.

+Example: “Implement Payment Gateway Integration.”

+**Story**

+A user requirement that delivers value and can be completed in one sprint.

+Example: “As a user, I want to pay using credit card.”

+**Task**

+A technical or non-functional activity (not directly user-facing).

+Example: “Set up AWS Lambda for payment service.”

+**Sub-task**

+A smaller piece of work under a Story or Task.

+Example: “Write unit tests for payment Lambda function.”

+**Bug**

+A defect or issue that needs fixing.

+Example: “Payment page crashes when selecting PayPal.”

+✅ **Epic → Stories → Tasks → Sub-tasks → Bugs.**

+---

 **Ques : What was your role while doing team management?**

 My role in team management involved both technical leadership and people coordination.
 Specifically: